mrmagooey/hpcaas-container-daemon/readme.md

 ## HTTPS Endpoints

-### Responses

-All https endpoints will respond with http response code 200 and a simple JSend schema of:

-    {
-      type: "object",
-      properties: {
-        status: {
-          "enum" : ["success", "error", "fail"]
-        },
-        data: {
-          properties: {
-            type: {}
-          }
-        }
-      },
-      required: ["status", "data"]
-    }

-### Code Configuration
+### API V1

+The json schemas are located in `api/apiv1/schemas`.

+*POST /v<api version>/code-parameters*

 The user can supply configuration to the container.
 This will consist of either key value pairs or files.

-The daemon listens for configuration items at:

-    POST /v1/code-configuration

-If the Content-Type is `application/json`, it will expect a body containing a JSON object with the following json schema.

-    {
-      type: "object",
-      properties: {
-        codeParameters: {
-          description: "A list of configuration items that the code will use",
-          type: "array",
-          items: {
-            type: "object",
-            description: "A configuration item",
-            properties: {
-              key: { type: "string" },
-              value: {}
-            }
-          }
-        }
-      }
-    }

-If the Content-Type is `multipart/form-data`, it will expect a body containing one or more files.

-Once configuration items in key-value format are received two things will happen:
+Once configuration items in key-value format are received:

-1. An `export` call with the environment variables will be added to .bashrc.
-1. The environment variable will be appended to /hpcaas/variables, a world readable and writable file.
+1. A json file at `/hpcaas/parameters/parameters.json` will be updated with the new parameter/s
+1. A newline separated file at `/hpcaas/parameters/parameters` will be updated with the new parameter/s
+1. If the code is not already running, when it is run this parameter will be in its environment variables under the prefix HPCAAS_.

+*POST /v1/code-parameter-file*

-If a configuration file is received it will be moved to /hpcaas/files/<file-name>, and made world readable and writable.
+The user can supply files to the container.
+These files can be any size or type.
+Setting the Content-Type to `multipart/form-data`, the deamon  will expect a body containing one or more files.
+Once received it will be moved to /hpcaas/files/<file-name>, and made world readable and writable.

-### Daemon Configuration

-The for configuration elements related to the daemon or container, and not directly to the code being run, the daemon will listen on:

-    POST /v1/daemon-configuration

-If the Content-Type is `application/json`, it will expect a body containing a JSON object with the following json schema.

-    {
-      daemonParameters: {
+*POST /v1/daemon-configuration*

-        description: "A list of configuration items for the daemon",
+Configuration for the daemon.
-        type: "array",
-        items: {
-          type: "object",
-          description: "A configuration item",
-          properties: {
-            key: { type: "string" },
-            value: {}
-          }
-        }
-      }
-    }

-If the Content-Type is `multipart/form-data`, it will expect a body containing one or more files.

 Where code configuration will accept any combination of key and value, the daemon only accepts specific configuration items, and will ignore those that it does not recognise as valid.

-### Receive commands

-The daemon will listen for commands on:

-    POST /v1/command
+*POST /v1/command*

 The commands it can receive are: